 Shortly before I started school, my father noticed that I liked playing with pocket computers and decided without further ado to buy me a computer.
 So I got my Commodore 64 a week before school started.
 My activities were not limited to playing games.
 I also read computer magazines and thought up my own games, sketching them out on paper.
 When I was eight years old, I wanted to start implementing my ideas.
 With this motivation I taught myself programming in BASIC by reading magazine articles and books.
 I was purely self-taught and had no mentor.
 Nobody helped me or gave me tips.
 I learned everything from scratch.
-I was supported by my father only in mathematics: Already in the elementary school time I solved tasks from the material of the grammar school, and as an eight-year-old I already mastered the differential calculation thanks to my father.

 When I was eleven, my father brought home an issue of the magazine "Der PC-Heimwerker", which was designed by the readers themselves.
 Since I liked to write, from then on I actively participated in this magazine and subsequently made pen pals with other authors.
 We exchanged floppy disks with self-written programs and free software by mail.
 One of my pen pals had contacts to the demoscene, and so I received my first demos and intros.
 I was most fascinated by diskmags - electronic magazines with graphical user interfaces programmed by editorial staff members themselves.
 I remember well my first issues of Blackmail, Platinum, Skyline, HotMag, MicroCode and Suicide.
 These mags were not thematically focused on the demoscene, but covered a broader range of topics, up to and including politics.
 I believe that the opinions expressed in these magazines have influenced my thinking to this day.
 In the mags of the demoscene, like Imphobia, Scenial or Daskmig, I found the graphic design very impressive, as well as the musical background, but the content was still relatively monotonous.